akamai/terraform-provider-akamai/docs/resources/cloudlets_policy.md

 * `description` - (Optional) The description of this specific policy.
 * `group_id` - (Required) Defines the group association for the policy.
 You must have edit privileges for the group.
 * `match_rule_format` - (Optional) The version of the Cloudlet-specific `match_rules`.
 * `match_rules` - (Optional) A JSON structure that defines the rules for this policy.
-See the [Terrfaform syntax documentation](https://www.terraform.io/docs/configuration-0-11/syntax.html) for more information on embedding multiline strings.
+See the [Terraform syntax documentation](https://www.terraform.io/docs/configuration-0-11/syntax.html) for more information on embedding multiline strings.

 ## Attribute reference